How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 Follow-up Questions to Ask Suppliers on Alibaba.

-Before and during the negotiation phase, you should talk to half a dozen suppliers or more, depending on the product.
+Before and during the negotiation phase, you should consult with at least half a dozen suppliers, depending on the product.
 While questions can vary depending on the product, here are a few to ask and use as a reference.

 Rate Your Suppliers On Alibaba

 At this step, you should start eliminating the bad apples and figuring out which factories are worth your business.
-Now that you have a list and a good idea of their quality make a rating system.
-You can use whatever method you like, but I tend to give them a bad, meh, OK, good, or great score.
-So eliminate the bad, keep the meh’s contact info, and contact the OK, sound, and great ones.
+Now that you have a list and a good idea of their quality, make a rating system.
+You can use whatever method you like, but I tend to give them a score of bad, meh, OK, good, or great.
+So, eliminate the bad, keep the meh’s contact info, and contact the OK, sound, and great ones.

 First, you’ll want to contact the good or even the OK ones (NOT the great ones) to develop a template and get a solid idea of prices and a feel for the product.
-If you message many ‘OK’ Factories and aren’t responding, perhaps your message needs some work.
-Fortunately, you now have the opportunity to tweak your messaging before you reach out to the suppliers you want.
+If you message many ‘OK’ factories and aren’t receiving a response, perhaps your message needs some work.
+Fortunately, you now have the opportunity to refine your messaging before reaching out to the suppliers you want.
 Next, you can message the great ones, express your interest, and discuss their final prices, order details, shipping, and all the intricate details needed to make a final purchase.

 Keep in mind that ratings can change as you talk with factories.
-Good and OK suppliers become great ones, which you can eliminate if they never get back to you or notice red flags.
-Ensure you are keeping records on how capable they are of producing your item at your desired price and quality and how well they communicate with you.
+Good and OK suppliers can become great ones, which you can eliminate if they never get back to you or fail to notice red flags.
+Ensure you are keeping records on how capable they are of producing your item at your desired price and quality, as well as how well they communicate with you.
 Follow your instincts.

 How To Negotiate With Suppliers On Alibaba!

-The quoted price is rarely the final price, so negotiate thoroughly with your supplier to ensure you get the best price possible.
+The quoted price is rarely the final price, so negotiate thoroughly with your supplier to ensure you obtain the best possible price.
 In Chinese society, negotiations are expected and part of business norms.
 If you get a low price, you should expect the factory to cut corners to complete your order.

-• Talk to multiple factories - even if you have one factory you think is good, you should still maintain contact with other factories and, if need be, use one factory’s quotes in negotiation with another factory.
+Talk to multiple factories - even if you have one factory you think is good, it's still a good idea to maintain contact with other factories and, if necessary, use one factory’s quotes in negotiations with another factory.

-• Know the actual price of all items - When compiling your list of potential suppliers in the earlier step, you should have a pretty solid idea of the item’s manufacturer’s actual price.
-Remember when you order that the factory is a business that needs to profit.
+Know the actual price of all items.
+When compiling your list of potential suppliers in the earlier step, you should have a fairly solid idea of the item’s manufacturer’s actual price.
+Remember that when you order, the factory is a business that needs to make a profit.

-• Be polite, professional, and cheerful - Just because they work at a Chinese factory does not mean they are not human.
+Be polite, professional, and cheerful - Just because they work at a Chinese factory does not mean they are not human.
 Like anyone, they love hearing praise and prefer to work with people they like and enjoy talking to.
 Offer compliments about products when they do a good job.
-And make sure that you come across professionals–this will give you more legitimacy.
+And make sure to come across professionals – this will give you more legitimacy.

 Check out our guide on how to negotiate with suppliers